-Heretofore, judicial nominations received the same treatment that legislative issues received: 30 hours of debate after a 3/5ths majority invoked cloture.
-SRes.
-15 reduces the post-cloture debate time for district court judges from 30 to 2.
-The third regime (C) began with Reid's deployment of the nuclear option on 11/21/2013, altering cloture for most nominations, including for most Article III judgeships.
-This alteration creates a major regime change, drastically reducing the filibuster's effect on the number necessary to reach a confirmation.
-The fourth regime (D) forms when SRes.
-15 expired on 12/14/2014 with the Senate's sine die adjournment, resetting post-cloture debate.
-Although, the precedent that altered cloture remained in effect.
-The fifth regime (E) began when Mitch McConnell and Senate Republicans deployed another nuclear option on April 6, 2017 setting cloture for SCOTUS to a simple majority and restoring post-cloture debate to 2 hours for Article III district judgeships.
+Table 1 summarizes all these changes governing judicial appointments.
+The changes, generated using the nuclear option or by applying normal parliamentary processes, have created five separate "regimes" in deliberations (A-E).
+Each regime constitutes a different set of rules for cloture and postcloture debate time for judicial nominees.
+Another alteration (F) involved deploying the nuclear option to change Senate deliberations regarding executive agency appointments and legislation.
+The initial baseline regime for judicial appointments (A) ended on January 24, 2013, with the adoption of S. Res.
+15, which initiated regime (B).
+Heretofore, judicial nominations received the same treatment legislative issues received: 30 hours of debate after a three-fifths majority-invoked cloture.
+S. Res.
+15 reduced the postcloture debate time for district court judges from 30 to 2 hours.
+The third regime (C) began with Reid's deployment of the nuclear option on November 21, 2013, altering cloture for most nominations, including for most Article III judgeships.
+This alteration created a major regime change, drastically reducing the filibuster's effect on the number necessary to reach a confirmation.
+The fourth regime (D) formed when S. Res.
+15 expired on December 14, 2014, with the Senate's sine die adjournment, resetting postcloture debate, although the precedent that altered cloture remained in effect.
+The fifth regime (E) began when McConnell and Senate Republicans deployed another nuclear option on April 6, 2017, setting cloture for SCOTUS to a simple majority and restoring postcloture debate to 2 hours for Article III district judgeships.9